theAlgorithmist/Angular7-WebComponent/README.md

 ## Basic Setup

 Project setup consists of three parts; an environment variable, an _app.module.ts_ file configured to use that variable, and a build script.
-But, before that, we need some polyfills (see _polyfills.ts_)
+But, before that, we need some polyfills (see _polyfills.ts_) - zone.js fix is also performed here.

 ```
 /***************************************************************************************************